 Question Response 4.1 Is the information in this System/Collection retrieved by an individual's name or personal identifier such as an SSN or other identification? • If no, please put "no" in the Response section. • If yes, the System/Collection will need to be covered by a Privacy Act System of Records Notice(s) (SORN(s)).
 Please provide the SORN(s) name and number or indicate that a SORN is in progress.
 Yes.
-FHFA-14, Emergency Notification System published on April 15, 2016 applies to this system.
+SORN FHFA-14, Emergency Notification System, published on July 31, 2024.
 4.2 How is notice about the collection of PII provided to individuals prior to the collection for the System/Collection (e.g., direct notice, Privacy Act Statement or public notice, SORN)?
 If notice is not provided, explain why not.
-Notice is not provided for employees' and contractors' business contact information collected from other FHFA systems.
-Notice is provided before users input their personal information into the system.
-A Privacy Act Statement Notice is located on the Home page when accessing the system.
+SORN FHFA-14 provides notice that the system will collect PII.
+Additional notice is provided before users input their personal contact information into the system via a Privacy Act notice, which is located on the ENS Home page when accessing the system.
 4.3 Is an individual's response to the request for information voluntary or mandatory?
-Voluntary.
-FHFA employees and contractors can choose whether to enter their personal information in the system.
+An individual's response to the request for an employee's or contractor's personal contact information is voluntary.
+However, the collection of an employee's or contractor's business contact information, division/office assignment, and unique employee/contractor identifier is automatically collected from Active Directory without the employee's or contractor's express permission or consent.
 4.4 What are the consequences if an individual declines to provide the information?
-Employees and contractors who decline to provide their personal information may not receive timely notice of an agency-wide emergency or non-emergency event or situation to their personal devices or personal means of contact (e.g. personal email address or phone number).
+Employees and contractors who decline to provide their personal contact information may not receive timely notice of an agency-wide emergency or non-emergency event or situation to their personal devices or personal means of contact (e.g., personal email address or phone number).
 4.5 What are the procedures that allow individuals to gain access to their information?
-Individuals can direct requests for access to the Privacy Office in accordance with the SORN and FHFA's Privacy Act Regulation, 12 CFR 1204.
-The System Administrators and the System Owner may also see and update the employee's or contractor's personal information upon request by that employee or contractor.
+Individuals can direct requests for access to the Privacy Office in accordance with FHFA's Privacy Act Regulation, 12 CFR 1204, which is expressly referenced in SORN FHFA-14.
+The System Administrators and the System Owner may also see and update the employee's or contractor's personal contact information upon request by that employee or contractor.
 4.6 What are the procedures for correcting inaccurate or erroneous information?
-Individuals can direct requests to correct or amend their contact information to the Privacy Office in accordance with the SORN and FHFA's Privacy Act Regulation, 12 CFR 1204.
-Individuals can contest or appeal an adverse decision for a requested correction or amendment to a record to the Privacy Act Appeals Officer in accordance with the SORN and FHFA's Privacy Act Regulation, 12 CFR 1204.
+Individuals can direct requests to correct or amend their contact information to the Privacy Office in accordance with FHFA's Privacy Act Regulation, 12 CFR 1204, which is expressly referenced in SORN FHFA-14.
+Individuals can contest or appeal an adverse decision for a requested correction or amendment to a record to the Privacy Act Appeals Officer in accordance with FHFA's Privacy Act Regulation, 12 CFR 1204, which is also expressly referenced in SORN FHFA-14.
 Inaccurate or erroneous information can also be corrected by an updated push of information, or by the administrator or user correcting the information they have inputted.